tmpfs/ttycolor/README.md

 * `modes`: A map of the available highlighting modes.
 * `option`: A map containing option keys.
-* `argv`: Optional arguments to parse, defaults to `process.argv`.
+* `argv`: Arguments to parse, value is `process.argv.slice(2)`.

 The parser function should return a string representing one of the available modes.

 #### Disable